LUIGI Curini

 Picture

-Game theory for social scientists (second term 2016/17)
+Game theory for social scientists (first term 2024/25)

 Course aims and objectives

 The course aims at giving a basic knowledge of the game theoretic reasoning, models, and applications that are nowadays a standard analytical tool in contemporary social sciences.
+The course will being Monday 4 November 2024.
+The exam will be held on Friday, November 22, 2024, starting at 1:45 p.m.

 Course prerequisites